sidb/PiMeter/README.md

 # Pi Meter

 Monitoring an electricity meter with the Raspberry Pi.
+Based on the circuit published on [a link](http://mistertee-talks-electronics.blogspot.co.uk/2013/03/using-raspberry-pi-as-energy-monitor.html "MisterTee's Blog")

+### Meter type:

 The electricity meter has an LED which pulses once every time a watt of electricity is used.

-### Meter type:

 ![Meter image](meter.png)